 These unique baskets can be used to keep so many different things tidy: toys, magazines, fabric stash… they can even be used as an unusual and attractive cache-pot so long as the interior pot is water-tight; the sky’s the limit!

-All the baskets vary in size slightly as they are hand made: this one is 30cms/12″ high by 38cms/15″ diameter.
+All the baskets vary in size slightly as they are hand made: they are about 33cms/13″ high by 33cms/13″ diameter.

 They are made out of sisal which is grown either on farms belonging to the basket weavers, or else purchased from a sisal estate nearby.
 The leaves of the sisal plant are used to obtain a fibre which is rolled into twine, which can then be woven into a basket.

 The weavers from the Kasigau Weaver’s Group dye the fibres themselves and then roll the twine on their lap.
 Making baskets is a very labour intensive art.
 The baskets come in a number of different colours and patterns, with each design entirely made up by these artistic Taita ladies.